cal-itp/benefits/docs/development/README.md

 ## Attach a debugger

-Once running inside a container, press **`F5`** to attach a debugger to the client, running on `http://localhost` at a port dynamically assigned by Docker.
-See [Docker dynamic ports](./docker-dynamic-ports.md) for more information.
+Once running inside a container, press **`F5`** to start the server and attach a debugger to the client, running at `http://localhost:8000`.

 Add breakpoints in the code and browse the local site to trigger a pause.
 Press `F5` to continue execution from the breakpoint.